Model Based Residual Policy Learning with Applications to Antenna Control: Method

 \subsection{Model-Based Residual Policy Learning (MBRPL)}

 Motivated by maximizing sample efficiency, we propose to combine stochastic RPL with a model-based approach.
-We give a high level description of the algorithm in \cref{alg:mbrpl}.
+We give a high level description of the algorithm in \cref{alg:mbrpl} (the algorithm describes an on-policy training, but it can be easily adapted to be off-policy).
 The training method consists of alternating between learning the dynamics, predicting future states and rewards, and training the residual policy and critic on the real and predicted data.
-Finally, we provide a theoretical performance bound on the performance of the policy, providing new insights on the stochastic residual policy approach.

-A function approximator $p_\theta$ is introduced to model the true environment, which is trained by maximizing the log-likelihood between generated data and true data sampled from the environment.
-The training of the model is done at regular interval throughout the training.
-The frequency at which the model is trained and the number of data points used to train it at each step are hyperparameters of the algorithm and are different depending on the environment (see the experiment section for details).
-This part of the method is similar to existing model-based RL methods~\citep{MBPO}.
+A function approximator $p_\theta$ is introduced to model the true environment, which is trained by maximizing the likelihood between between the generated data and true data sampled from the environment (which reduces to the classical MSE criterion for Gaussian transition functions).
+The frequency at which the model is trained and the number of data points used to train it at each step are hyperparameters of the algorithm.
+This part of the method is similar to existing model-based RL methods~\cite{MBPO}.

-The policy is formed using stochastic residual policy learning, and the correction term is trained using trajectories generated by the learned model $p_{\theta}$ using off-policy model free methods.
-In particular, we use soft-actor critic to train the stochastic policy residual.
+The policy is formed using stochastic residual policy learning, and the correction term is trained using trajectories generated by the learned model $p_{\theta}$ using off-policy model free methods (however, also on-policy methods can be used).
+In particular, we use SAC to train the stochastic policy residual.
+A specificity of our method is that we perform a policy update after each generated trajectory points instead of considering the whole trajectory as a batch.
 All the hyperparameters and design choices (e.g. model representation) will be discussed in the experiment section and appendix.